CITADEL: A Semi-Supervised Active Learning Framework for Malware Detection Under Continuous Distribution Drift: Evaluation

-Across all datasets and budgets, \system consistently outperforms existing methods in terms of F1, FNR, and FPR.
+Across all datasets and budgets, \system consistently outperforms existing methods.
 On APIGraph, \system achieves an F1 score of 90.17\% with a budget of 50, increasing to 93.52\% at a budget of 400.
 Compared to Chen-AL, our method shows consistent F1 gains (e.g., $+$1.13\% at budgets 100 and 200), while simultaneously reducing FNR and FPR, demonstrating improved handling of uncertain and evolving malware samples.
-In contrast, CADE and TRANSCENDENT, which rely on OOD rejection without model adaptation, yield lower F1 scores and higher FNRs, particularly under lower labeling budgets.
+In contrast, CADE and TRANSCENDENT yield lower F1 scores and higher FNRs, particularly under lower labeling budgets.

 The performance gap is even more pronounced on the Chen-AZ dataset.
 At a budget of 400, \system achieves an F1 score of 82.69\%, outperforming Chen-AL by 7.12\% and reducing the FNR from 31.43\% to 23.95\%.
-Even with only 50 labeled samples per month, \system maintains a strong F1 of 72.76\%, demonstrating greater label efficiency than competing methods.
-These gains highlight the system's ability to generalize under moderate concept drift and noisy unlabeled data.
+Even with only 50 labeled samples per month, \system maintains a strong F1 of 72.76\%, demonstrating higher label efficiency under moderate concept drift and unlabeled data.
 LAMDA and the curated MaMaDroid datasets, spanning over a decade, presents the most challenging evaluation due to their severe and long-term distributional drift.
-In these datasets, \system achieves F1 scores of 77.6\% 44.9\% on LAMDA and MaMaDroid, respectively, at a budget of 400—an improvement of over 34\% and 14.9\% compared to Chen-AL (43.0\% on LAMDA and 30\% on MaMaDroid).
-While Chen-AL reports a lower FNR of 2.5\%, it suffers from an extremely high FPR of 90\%, indicating poor generalization.
-In contrast, \system delivers balanced performance, with an FNR of 24.05\% and a remarkably low FPR of 2.35\%, demonstrating its robustness and adaptability in realistic, evolving malware detection scenarios.
+At a budget of 400, \system attains F1 scores of 77.6\% and 44.9\% on LAMDA and MaMaDroid, respectively, improving over Chen-AL by more than 34\% and 14.9\%.
+Although Chen-AL reports a low FNR of 2.5\%, it exhibits an extremely high FPR of 90\%, indicating poor generalization (See Appendix~\ref{app:CITADEL_Chen_visual_comp}).
+In contrast, \system achieves balanced performance with an FNR of 24.05\% and a remarkably low FPR of 2.35\%, demonstrating robustness and adaptability under realistic, evolving malware scenarios.

 On the LAMDA dataset, MORSE achieves an F1 score of 64.5\%, with an FNR of 33.8\%.
 On MaMaDroid, its performance drops further to an F1 of 36.0\%, FNR of 68.1\%.
 In contrast, \system attains substantially higher F1 scores on LAMDA and on MaMaDroid, while also maintaining lower FNR and FPR values.
 This comparison highlights that \system demonstrates superior performance over MORSE, primarily due to its more effective augmentations, objective function and sample selection techniques.